Jessica-ovabor/JessiPress/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

-JezzyBlog is a blog website built using HTML,CSS.Bootstrap,Python,SQLite,Javascript,Free frontend templates and Flask framework on visual studio code that allows you to share your thought and experience other people view about a particilar topic using the blog.
+Jessium is a blog website built using HTML,CSS.Bootstrap,Python,SQLite,Javascript,Free frontend templates and Flask framework on visual studio code that allows you to share your thought and experience other people view about a particilar topic using the blog.
 It allows users to read other user post, create post, edit post and also delete post.

 It provides a static home page to new user to give them a glispse of what is to be expected after signing up or registering.